intersystems-community/intersystems-servermanager/README.md

 See the [CHANGELOG](https://marketplace.visualstudio.com/items/intersystems-community.servermanager/changelog) for changes in each release.

+# New in Version 3.4 - July 2023

+- The sequence of prompts displayed when creating a new server definition now includes one where you can optionally enter the `pathPrefix` that is necessary when a single web server is providing REST connectivity to multiple InterSystems servers.

+- A new "Web Applications" tree within each namespace node provides a convenient way to create a workspace folder in which to edit web application files.

+> We have removed support for version 2's password storage mechanism.
+If you have been using the `"intersystemsServerManager.authentication.provider": "none"` setting this will no longer have any effect and your connections will behave as though no passwords have been stored.
+You can migrate stored passwords by downgrading to Server Manager 3.2 and running the `Migrate Passwords` command.
+>
+>  VS Code 1.82 (August 2023) is scheduled to drop support for the keytar package used by the v2 mechanism, so you should perform v2 password migration before upgrading to that version.

 # New in Version 3.2 - October 2022

 We are pleased to publish version 3.2 of this extension.
 This replaces version 2, improving the security of stored passwords by integrating with VS Code's [Authentication Provider API](https://code.visualstudio.com/api/references/vscode-api#AuthenticationProvider).
 Version 3 was originally created for the [November 2021 InterSystems Security Contest](https://openexchange.intersystems.com/contest/19).